Request more information using the contact form below.

 In a REAL emergency, follow these 3 steps:

-2) Keep calling for 2 minutes.
+2) Call for assistance twice.
 Say, for example: “Emergency!
 This is John Smith.
-I am 12 miles South of Interstate 10 on Route 7.
+I am 12 miles South of Interstate 10 on Route 7 trying to evacuate.
 My car won’t start.
 Please send help.”

 3) Listen 3 minutes for an answer.
-If you don’t hear one, save your batteries by turning off your walkie talkie.
-Wait until the top of the next hour to call again.
+If you don’t hear one, wait a while and try again.
+If no response is heard, save your batteries by turning off your walkie talkie and wait until the top of the next hour to call again.

 It’s as easy as 1...
 2...
 3...

 Call for help on Channel 1 every hour.
-Talk for 2 minutes.
+Call for assistance 2 times.
 Listen for 3 minutes.

 For more details on the Family Radio Service (FRS), visit http://wireless.fcc.gov/services